JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

     }
     ```

-4. In Android Studio, switch to the **iosApp** configuration, choose an emulator, and run it to see the result:
+4. In IntelliJ IDEA, switch to the **iosApp** configuration, choose an emulator, and run it to see the result:

 ![iOS Application](ios-application.png){width=350}